unpoly/unpoly/src/unpoly/pages/detecting-asset-changes.md

 Returns whether the given `newAsset` has a match in the given `oldAssets` array.

-If an existing asset has the same base name, but a different content hash, it will still be considered loaded.
+If an existing asset has the same base name, but a different content hash, it is still be considered to be "loaded".
 */
 function isAssetLoaded(oldAssets, newAsset) {
   return oldAssets.find(function(oldAsset) {